discordjs/discord.js/packages/proxy-container/README.md

 });
 ```

-**Do note that you should not use the proxy with multiple bots.
+**Do note that you should not use the same proxy with multiple bots.
 We cannot guarantee you won't hit rate limits.
 Webhooks or things that don't include the Authorization header are okay, though!**

 ## Links